Yuan (currency): Civil War period

 The various Soviets under the control of the Chinese Communist Party issued coins between 1931 and 1935, and banknotes between 1930 and 1949.
 Some of the banknotes were denominated in chuàn, strings of wén coins.
 The People's Bank was founded in 1948 and began issuing currency that year, but some of the regional banks continued to issue their own notes in to 1949.

 After the defeat of Japan in 1945, the Central Bank of China issued a separate currency in the northeast to replace those issued by the puppet banks—north-eastern yuan (東北九省流通券).
 It was worth 20 of the yuan which circulated in the rest of the country.
 It was replaced in 1948 by the gold yuan at a rate of 150,000 north-eastern yuan to 1 gold yuan.
 In 1945, notes were introduced in denominations of 1, 5, 10, 50 and 100 yuan.
 500 yuan notes were added in 1946, followed by 1,000 and 2,000 yuan in 1947 and 5000 and 10,000 yuan in 1948.

 Various, mostly crude, coins were produced by the Soviets.
-Some only issued silver 1 yuan coins (Hunan, Hubei-Hunan-Anhui (Hupeh-Honan-Anhwei or E-Yu-Wan Soviet Area), Fujian-Zhejiang-Jiangxi (Min-Che-Kan or Min-Zhe-Gan Soviet Area), North Shaanxi (North Shensi or Shanbei Base Area) and Pingjiang (P'ing Chiang Base Area)) whilst the West Hunan-Hubei (Hsiang-O-Hsi or West Xiang-E) Soviet only issued copper 1 fen coins and the North-West Anhui (Wan-Hsi-Pei or North-West Wan) Soviet issued only copper 50 wen coins.
+Some only issued silver 1 yuan coins (Hunan, Eyuwan, Northeastern Jiangxi, North Shaanxi and Pingjiang) whilst the West Hunan-Hubei Soviet only issued copper 1 fen coins and the North-West Anhui Soviet issued only copper 50 wen coins.
 The Chinese Soviet Republic issued copper 1 and 5 fen and silver 2 jiao and 1 yuan coins.
-The Sichuan-Shaanxi (Szechuan-Shensi or Chuan-Shan) Soviet issued copper 200 and 500 wen and silver 1 yuan coins.
+The Sichuan-Shaanxi Soviet issued copper 200 and 500 wen and silver 1 yuan coins.

 Notes were produced by many different banks.
 There were two phases of note production.
 The first, up until 1936, involved banks in a total of seven areas, most of which were organized as Soviets.
 These were: